How NextScenes Works

 Collaborative Writing

 One writer leads.
-The community proposes scenes.
+Contributors can propose scenes from anywhere in the world.
 The writer decides what becomes canon.

 Group Writing (Open)